ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

    submission in this way), the module variable substitution *induce* a name variable substitution.
 We could go ahead and calculate the name variable substitution ahead of time.
-However, this is wasteful if there aren't actually occurrences of a those name variables in the interface.
+However, this is wasteful if there aren't actually occurrences of any of those name variables in the interface.
 So we don't actually go and find out what the name substitution for a ``ModIface`` is until we actually encounter a name variable.